Keyboard shortcuts

 }

-The first thing I do when taking on a borrow check error in someone else's code is to turn on this lint.
-If you have not enabled the lint and are getting errors in your own code, try enabling the lint.
+The first thing I do when taking on a borrow check error in someone else’s code is to check these lints.
+If you have not enabled the lints and are getting errors in your own code, try enabling the lints.
 For every place that errors, take a moment to pause and consider what is going on with the lifetimes.
-Sometimes there's only one possibility and you will just need to make a trivial change:
+Sometimes there’s only one possibility and you will just need to make a trivial change to appease the lint:

 - fn new(s: &str) -> Foo {